User Manual

 save palette

-If you erased one of the “default palettes”, you may wish to have them back.
 To restore the default color palette, you simply need to tap on the “gear button” at the top right corner of the screen, then tap on the second “gear button” on the bottom left corner of the popover to access the Option Tab .
 You can then tap on the orange “restore default color palettes” button, under the “advanced color chooser” switch.

 Restoring the default palettes won't erase any of your customized palettes.

-Bookmark popover
+Bookmark Menu

-On the top left corner of your screen you should be able to see a red bookmark button near the “undo and redo buttons”.
+On the top left corner of your screen there is a red bookmark button.
+Tapping on this button will let you access your bookmarks, folders and presentations.

 bookmark menu

+You can create your own bookmarks to help you stay organized in your notes.
 To create a bookmark, go directly to the bookmark popover and tap on the button.
 This will save your current location as a new bookmark.

 create a bookmark